PrzemekBarski/arturia-keylab-essential-mk3-programming-guide/README.md

     //  line_1: ASCII string (18 characters)
     //  line_2: ASCII string (18 characters)
     //  transient: 00 (screen is permanent) or 01 (screen is temporary)
+    //  hw_value: 00 - 7F  (knob, fader or pad value)
+    //  icon: 00 - 4B (there is alist of available icons later in this document)

 F1L (1 line of text centeered, Header and Footer allowed):